marwa-mohamed1/marwa-mohamed1/README.md

 ## 📊 Projects

 ### 🏠 Airbnb Data Analysis
-Data cleaning and exploratory data analysis using Python, with insights and visualization through Power BI.
+An end-to-end data analysis project involving data cleaning and exploratory data analysis using Python, followed by data visualization and dashboard development using Power BI.

 ### 🎬 Netflix Data Analysis
 Exploratory Data Analysis using Python to explore trends in Netflix content, including content types, countries, ratings, and release years.